Outbound Chinese buyers confounding the doubters

 But for 14 of them, all three measures improved for either the target or the buyer.

-Success stories include the landmark 2004 purchase of International Business Machines' (IBM.N) personal computer unit by Lenovo Group (0992.HK), the 2010 purchase of Ford Motor's (F.N) Volvo car unit by Geely Automobile Holdings (0175.HK), and Dalian Wanda's 2012 purchase of U.S. cinema chain AMC Entertainment (AMC.N).
+Success stories include the landmark 2004 purchase of International Business Machines' personal computer unit by Lenovo Group, the 2010 purchase of Ford Motor's Volvo car unit by Geely Automobile Holdings, and Dalian Wanda's 2012 purchase of U.S. cinema chain AMC Entertainment.

 Chinese firms' inexperience in foreign acquisitions can raise doubts among targeted companies about integration, bankers and industry players say, which can in turn lead them to pay over the odds to convince a target.
 In other cases, Chinese bidders are simply more aggressive buyers.